esamattis/react-makefile/README.md

-# Makefile React.js starter kit
+# Makefile boilerplate for React.js

 Simple React.js starter kit with GNU Make and Webpack.